urbit/docs/docs/hoon/twig/buc-mold/hep-lamb.md

 ## Discussion

-Since a lamb is a shoe, it is not useful for normalizing, just for its signature.
-In particular, the existence of lambs does let us send gates or other cores over the network!
+Since a lamb (ie, lambda), is a shoe, it is not useful for normalizing, just for typechecking.
+In particular, the existence of lambs does *not* let us send gates or other cores over the network!

 ## Examples